Learn More

 No - Modern bioenergy plants burn very clean and efficiently and use sophisticated pollution control equipment to limit the emission of particulate matter and other pollutants to the atmosphere.
 The air pollutant emissions from the bioenergy plant will be roughly equivalent to that of a single wood stove and will reduce air pollution compared to the current situation where oil furnaces and boilers are used to heat individual buildings.

 Keep in mind this is just a study at this point.
 If the community decides that the project should move forward, the initial focus will be on the downtown area and larger buildings.
-The network would then be built out in phases, by zone according to the Masterplan.
-The Masterplan will be made available in Spring 2023 when complete.
+The network would then be built out in phases, by zone according to the Masterplan (see Project page).

 The construction of a district energy network involves laying pipes underground, similar to water, sewer or buried electrical lines.
 Some roads and sidewalks would need to be dug up but we will work with the Town to ensure disruptions to businesses and families are as minimal as possible and that we communicate clearly when you can expect a disruption to take place.